{{org_field_logo}}

 5. Staff Training and Competency

-- Staff involved in catheter care must complete mandatory training in:
+Staff involved in catheter care must receive training appropriate to their role, which may include:

 6. Record-Keeping and Documentation